orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 Designs and programs are still being swapped now.
 It was the RIS - Robotic Invention System kit, and the accessory or lightweight kits like the Droid developer kit, the Mars Mission kit, Vision Command (which included a web cam and computer vision software), that started a new glut of hobby robotics.
 The introduction of the Mindstorms system hit a few years before robot wars, and resulted in things like the “Real Robot Magazine”.
 Other toys started to catch on, but still, none have the versatility or accessibility that the Lego ones do.

-The Lego RCX, combined with the Lego Robotics Construction Kit that it was sold to in retail, brought many people who had though they had grown out of Lego back to buying and using Lego.
-It also brought many others into building robotics.
+The Lego RCX, combined with the Lego Robotics Construction Kit that it was sold with in retail, brought many people who had though they had grown out of Lego back to buying and using Lego.
+Mindstorms also brought many others into building robotics.

 The RCX has been used in schools and extra-curricular childrens clubs, including one I ran myself from 2004 to 2005.
 Mindstorms can be used to teach children engineering principles, mechanical concepts, control engineering and programming, about the use of sensors and motors and many other useful lessons.
 Lego is also great fun to tinker with.